 The villas are thoughtfully equipped with everything you need for a relaxed self-catering stay.
 Kitchens with hobs, ovens and fridges are ideal for preparing simple meals and keeping your drinks ice-cold and there are supermarkets in Oia for stocking up on supplies.
 Note no basic ingredients are provided so you'll need to buy everything.
 Depending on the heat, eat indoors at chunky wooden tables, or outside on the patio.
 For breakfast, included in the rate and served at your villa, choose from fresh organic products including yoghurt, honey, fruit, bread, bacon, eggs and cheese, with tomatoes and cucumbers fresh from their own farm.

-On request, Yota can provide traditional home-cooked dinners - moussaka, fried squid, that sort of thing.
+On request, Yiota can provide traditional home-cooked dinners - moussaka, fried squid, that sort of thing.
 Finikia itself has a couple of unpretentious eateries, while Oia offers some excellent restaurants and there are waterfront tavernas down at its harbour, Ammoudi.
-Ask Yota for insider tips on the best places to eat and she’ll recommend some stunning restaurants with the best views.
+Ask Yiota for insider tips on the best places to eat and she’ll recommend some stunning restaurants with the best views.